ShaunCurtis/Blazr.Demo.Components/Leaner-Meaner-Greener-Components.md

 4. There's a single lifefcycle event `OnParametersChangedAsync` with an bool to indicate first render.
 5. `ShouldRenderOnParameterChange` checks sgnificant parameters and returns true if any have changed.
 6. There are two `StateHasChanged` methods.
-   1. An internal `Render` method which mimics the old `StateHasChanged` and used internally.
+   1. `Render` which mimics the old `StateHasChanged` and used internally.
-   2. A protected StateHasChanged which ensures `Render` is called on the UI thread.
+   2. `StateHasChanged` which ensures `Render` is called on the UI thread and should be uyused in any event handler.
 7. `renderFragment` is `protected` so can be set in child components.